 I actually love much of the language of the NLT and the way it expresses certain verses and theological thoughts.
 And I can see that the NLT may be useful for those readers who find the language and expressions of more accurate Bible translations difficult to comprehend.
 However, it is important for readers to be aware that the NLT promotes male authority in the church.
 It also seems to promote male authority in the home but, at the same time, acknowledges that mutual submission and honour in marriage is the biblical ideal (cf. 1 Pet.
 3:7 NLT).

-The few verses which I’ve highlighted in this article are incorrectly translated from the Greek and misleading in the NLT.
+The few verses which I’ve highlighted in this article are incorrectly translated from the Greek, and are misleading in the NLT.
 Other verses, such as 1 Timothy 2:11-12, are also paraphrased in a way that departs signifIcantly from a literal translation.

 Sadly, the NLT translators cannot make the same claim that Paul made in 2 Corinthians 4:2b: “. . . we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God.”